 The Platform / El hoyo (dir.
 Galder Gaztelu-Urrutia, 2020) – Two people wake on a cell in a vertical prison, where one single food platform descends to feed the occupants of each level for two minutes per day.

-At any given moment, on the same planet, there are those who live in excess and many who survive on none.
+For every person that lives in excess, there is another who survives on none.
 Some inherit their wealth.
 Others are born into poverty.
-Unfortunately, the class divide keeps widening and we struggle to keep people from falling through the gap.
+Unfortunately, the class divide in this world keeps widening and we struggle to keep people from falling through the gap.

-The Platform illustrates this harrowing divide in a literal analogy.
-The grim urban legend is told through the eyes of Goreng (Ivan Massagué), who awakes on Level 48 of a seemingly endless vertical shaft.
-Every day, food descends to each level on a massive platform for two minutes.
+The Platform illustrates this harrowing divide in an almost literal analogy.
+The grim urban legend is told through the eyes of Goreng (Ivan Massagué), who awakes to find himself on Level 48 of a seemingly endless vertical shaft.
+Every day, food on a massive platform descends to each level for two minutes.

-When the food arrives on his floor, all he has to feed on are the unappetising leftovers from above.
-He refuses to eat, until his cellmate Trimagasi (Zorion Eguileor) reveals an uncomfortable truth.
+When the food finally arrives on his floor, all he has to feed on are the unappetising leftovers from above.
+He refuses to eat in protest until his cellmate Trimagasi (Zorion Eguileor) reveals an uncomfortable truth.
 Every cellmate would be reassigned to a different level at random every month.
 No one is in control of their own fates as they may find themselves on lower levels – without food – at any point.

 It is all a twisted game of sheer luck, much like how unpredictable circumstance leaves us at varying starting points in life.
 In his ambitious debut feature, Galder Gaztelu-Urrutia successfully transforms our complex reality into a simple vertical prison.